 - pain medications

-be necessary when bones have fractured or will soon fracture.
-Tumors may be
+Surgery may be necessary when your bones have fractured or will soon

-surrounding bone.
-Bone cement may be used for reinforcing bone structure.
+directly to surrounding bone.
+They can use bone cement for reinforcing your bone

-unique treatment for their specific cancer and work with a variety of
+a unique treatment for your specific cancer.
+You may work with a variety of